gvwilson/thirdbit/src/fiction/santas/index.md

 Finner sang.
-The codes had to stand for places, and the numbers had to be how to set the dials to get to them, but how was he supposed to know where "QCD" or "NAR" were or whether they were safe to go to, because he was pretty sure "OVB" wasn't.
+The codes had to stand for places, and the numbers had to be how to set the dials to get to them, but how was he supposed to know where "QCD" or "NAR" were?
+Or whether they were safe to go to, because he was pretty sure "OVB" wasn't.

 "Last chance!"
 Alpha Seven bellowed.